PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-06 07:37:16
+Last updated: 2024-04-06 07:37:49
-Random Quote: All I know is, life is not a Nicholas Sparks novel. - Rue Bennett
+Random Quote: Sometimes, the cure is a little taste of the disease.
+The difference between medicine and poison sometimes is only dosage. - Arthur Harrow